tahamir79/tahamir79.github.io/README.md

  - Shadowed corporate employees in Information Technology, Supply chain Operations to learn about facility management services.
  - Worked on a final project that involved gathering data, analyzing, and implementing to improve safety protocols at HVAC storage plant.

-## Research Lab of Head of Finance Department, Professor John Chalmers
-**_Equity Research Analyst_**
-*Nov.
-2022 – March 2023*
- - Conducted statistical analysis using High-Performance computing to optimize algorithms in R programming language and held weekly meetings with Professors and Ph.D mentors.
- - Bolstered the Nielsen demographic data with WARN data scraped from each of 52 states’ websites using Python and Excel.

 ## Operations and Business Analytics Club (OBAC)